 \subsection{Datasets for Training and Evaluation}

-We evaluate our method on both the 3D-rendered PaintBucket-Character (PBC) dataset~\cite{dai2024learning} and hand-drawn manga-style line art.
-However, as discussed in Section~\ref{sec:related_work}, this work focuses on correspondence prediction in realistic manga-style line art.
-Therefore, we present results on hand-drawn-style datasets in the main paper, while PBC-related results are reported in the supplementary material.
+We evaluate our method on both the 3D-rendered PBC dataset~\cite{dai2024learning} and hand-drawn manga-style line art.
+Since our primary focus is correspondence prediction in realistic manga-style line art, we report results on hand-drawn datasets in the main paper and defer PBC results to the supplementary material.

 For training, we construct an in-house dataset from short anime clips.
 Frame pairs are sampled every 18 frames, converted to line art using the MangaNinja method~\cite{liu2025manganinja}, and annotated using our automatic region segmentation and matching pipeline introduced in Section~\ref{sec:dataset_train}.
 This produces 200{,}000 image pairs (364{,}015 images), covering a wide range of variations in pose, clothing, and artistic style.